shanesoh/stackx-securing-microservices/slides.md

     * Authorization logic written outside of service instead of it peppered all over the code
         * Separation of concerns: Developers focus on writing application logic assuming authorization is handled
     * Policies can be reloaded without restarting underlying service
-    * Facilitates discoverability, reuse and governance

 --

 * Centralised management APIs
     * Policy distribution via bundles APIs
         * Especially universal policies
-    * Collection of telemetry
+    * Collection of decision logs
-        * e.g. Decision logs (that are clearly separated from application logs)
+        * That are clearly separated from application logs

+???

+* Policy distribution: Perhaps ITSec can write policies as code and impose them by distributing the OPA policies
+* Collection of decision logs: Useful for audit and SOC functions

 ---